lockb0x-llc/Pakana-Stellar-Razor-Components/README.md

 The goal of the Pakana-Stellar-Razor-Components project is to provide a set of powerful and customizable ASP.NET Razor components for integrating Stellar blockchain functionality seamlessly into your web applications.
 These components aim to simplify the integration process, offering a user-friendly interface for Stellar account creation, multisignature operations, and payments.

+We invite you to fork and use this source-code in your own ASP.NET Razor projects.
+If you make improvements, please submit them via pull-request.

+Thanks!
+Pakana Team

 ## Features:

 - Creating a new Stellar account.